ShawnPConroy/Derefind/README.md

 ## Refind Export Problem

 When Refind exports your bookmarks, it does it per tag.
 This means if you tag a bookmark with multiple tags, it will appear multiple times.
-This caused Shaari to report that some items were skipped or overwritten.
+This caused Shaarli to report that some items were skipped or overwritten.
 (I am unsure if this means tags were lost.)
 When I tried to import it to Diigo, it was rejected (all links skipped).

 The standard tag export as used by Del.icio.us is to list all link sequentially and have each link (HTML `a` tag) have a parameter listing tags.
 Refind instead uses the Netscape bookmark folder/category method of listing the tag after an HTML `h3` tag.
 It also has other differences such as closing tags Del.icio.us doesn't close.